 The occurrence of subsequent transition events is related to event durations in the vSBL and wSBL.
-For both types of
+For both types of events, the duration pdfs display clear maxima between 1 and 2 h after preceding transitions, demonstrating that the occurrence of subsequent transitions most often occurs after some recovery period (Fig. 4).
+No two-regime FSMC can account for these recovery periods because event duration pdfs in the FSMC always decay monotonically (Eqs.
+A5 and A7).
+After the initial recovery period, however, event duration pdfs are generally close in the VP{ref} and FSMC (for a 12 h night duration), resulting in a generally good agreement of mean event durations.
+The qualitative shape of the event duration pdfs is insensitive to season, although during winter the probabilities of longer events increase (longer nights allow more time for longer events to occur).
+Consistently, different nighttime durations in the FSMC change the pdf decay rate (steeper and shallower for, respectively, shorter and longer nights); however, the substantial differences to pdfs estimated from VP{ref} remain.

-- 5 events, the duration pdfs display clear maxima between one and two hours after preceding transitions, demonstrating that the occurrence of subsequent transitions most often occurs after some recovery period (Figure 14).
-No two-regime FSMC can account for these recovery periods because event duration pdfs in the FSMC always decay monotonically (equations A5 and A7using 12 hour nighttime durations).
-After the initial recovery period, however, event duration pdfs are generally close in the VP{ref} and FSMC (for a 12-hour night durations), resulting in a generally good agreement of mean event durations.
-The - 10 qualitative shape of the event duration pdfs is insensitive to season, although during winter the probabilities of longer events increase (longer nights allow more time for longer events to occur).
-Consistently, different nighttime durations in the FSMC change the slope of the exponentially decreasing probability functions pdf decay rate (steeper and shallower for respectively shorter and longer nights), however, the substantial differences to pdfs estimated from VP{ref} remain. - The results above demonstrate the existence of at least two aspects of the regime statistics which qualitatively cannot be accounted for by a two-regime FSMC: non-stationary and non-Markov behaviour.
+The results above demonstrate the existence of at least two aspects of the regime statistics which qualitatively cannot be accounted for by a two-regime FSMC: non-stationary and non-Markov behaviour.
 While many other regime statistics follow qualitatively the behaviour of a FSMC, quantitative differences between the statistics of VP{ref} and FSMCs using Q{ref} are substantial.
-As values on the diagonal of Q{ref} are close to one (Table 11), the theoretical regime statistics calculated from the FSMC are highly sensitive to these values (cf. Eqns.
+As values on the diagonal of Q{ref} are close to one (Table 1), the theoretical regime statistics calculated from the FSMC are highly sensitive to these values (cf. Eqs.
 A1-A8).
-Therefore, we now investigate the sensitivity of VP to perturbed Q to determine if biases in the SBL regime statistics of the FSMC can be reduced by modest changes of Q.
+Therefore, we now investigate the sensitivity of VP to perturbed Q to determine whether biases in the SBL regime statistics of the FSMC can be reduced by modest changes in Q.

-20 4.2 Sensitivity of the VP to perturbed persistence probabilities
+4.2 Sensitivity of the VP to perturbed persistence probabilities